 You'll learn how to make immediate changes to improve the functionality of your home, how to set strict limits to the stuff you bring inside your house, how to overcome the frustration of your kid's influx of things coming into the house, and a lot more.

 I learned so much from reading this book and particularly loved the section on gifts and giving.

 Key Learning Point: How to declutter your home, mind, and soul.

 11. The Financial Diet: A Total Beginner's Guide to Getting Good with Money

-I've read this book and it is unlike any other personal finance book.
+I've read this book, and it's unlike any other personal finance book.
 The illustration work done by Lauren Ver Hage is incredible.

-Though I'd only recommend this book to complete beginners, it's still really good.
+Though I'd only recommend this book to complete beginners, it's still terrific.
 You learn about personal finance topics in a way where it's not at all intimidating.
-It's really fun actually!
+It's enjoyable!

-Key Learning Point: How to get good with money if you're completely clueless about personal finance.
+Key Learning Point: How to get good with money if you're utterly clueless about personal finance.